Finding a Top Financial Advisor Firm in Plymouth, Minnesota

 Echo Wealth Management

 Last on our list is Echo Wealth Management.
-This fee-based firm manages millions in client assets and serves around 80 clients.
+This fee-based firm manages hundreds of millions in assets and serves just under 100 clients.
 Echo’s advisors serve individuals with and without a high net worth, trusts, estates and retirement plans.
 Though limited in staff size, one of the firm’s advisors holds the certified financial planner (CFP), certified public accountant (CPA) and chartered financial analyst (CFA) designations.

 As for its minimum account size, Echo requires new clients to have at least $1 million in investable assets.
 Under certain circumstances, the firm may be willing to waive this requirement, though.